-Bids are typically required to include two separate proposals, a technical proposal and an economic proposal.
+Bids are typically required to include two separate proposals: a technical proposal and an economic proposal.
 After confirming that a responsive technical proposal has been submitted, the procuring authority reviews and evaluates the economic proposals.
-In some cases, the evaluation criteria provides that a number of points will be allocated to different aspects of the proposal, based on objective or subjective criteria (e.g., depending on how a bidder proposes to address certain technical requirements), and the aggregate amount of allocated points will serve to compare all bids.
-Furthermore, in some cases, a proposal must satisfy a minimum of points to be deemed responsive.
+In some cases, the evaluation criteria provide that a number of points will be allocated to different aspects of the proposal, based on objective or subjective criteria (e.g., depending on how a proposer plans to address certain technical requirements), and the aggregate amount of allocated points will serve to compare all bids.
+Further, in some cases, a proposal must satisfy a minimum number of points to be deemed responsive.

-Many jurisdictions within the US allow proposers to offer alternative technical concepts on a confidential basis and it is a common feature in many of the current PPP procurements.
-The procuring authority may accept these deviations and determine whether it will indeed receive better value for money by accepting the deviations, while at the same time satisfying the expected outcome from the original technical requirements.
-After receiving the confidential proposal, in advance of the proposer's bid, the authority would then analyse if it is willing to accept it or not, based on value for money offered and satisfaction of its expected goals.
-Typically, before performing such an analysis, the authority will receive the confidential proposal and decide whether it indeed constitutes a deviation or not.
+Many jurisdictions within the US allow proposers to offer alternative technical concepts (ATC) on a confidential basis, and it is a common feature in many current PPP procurements.
+After receiving the confidential ATC, in advance of the proposer's bid, the procuring authority may decide whether to accept these deviations based on whether it will indeed receive better value for money by accepting the deviations, while at the same time satisfying the expected outcome from the original technical requirements.
+Typically, before performing such analysis, the authority will decide whether the ATC indeed constitute a deviation.

-Depending on the terms of the applicable legislation, after selection of a preferred bidder, the procuring authority sometimes entertains limited negotiations on the final terms of the PPP agreement, and execution and commercial close is performed shortly thereafter.
+Depending on the terms of the applicable legislation, after selection of a preferred proposer, the procuring authority sometimes entertains limited negotiations on the final terms of the PPP agreement, and execution and commercial close are consummated shortly thereafter.

 The permitted forms of remuneration for the private party vary depending on the state.
-However, commonly used forms of remuneration include construction milestone payments, availability payments and shadow tolls and user payments (e.g., tolls), or a combination of the foregoing.
+PPPs in the US are a mix of revenue risk projects, where payment depends on the actual use of the asset, and capacity deals not dependent on actual usage of a project, where one of the key financial risks to assess is the counterparty's credit.
+Commonly used forms of remuneration include construction milestone payments, availability payments, shadow tolls, user payments (e.g., tolls, rider fees), or a combination of the foregoing.
 It is more typical for the private party to be compensated with the right to collect and keep toll revenue where there is established usage, for example in the rehabilitation of existing assets.
-Most greenfield projects are pursued as availability payments, although there are recent examples of greenfield projects being pursued as revenue risk transactions.
+Most greenfield projects are currently pursued as availability payments, although there are recent examples of greenfield projects being pursued as revenue risk transactions.